tesiawang/tesiawang.github.io/_pages/about.md

 **Aloha, this is Tianxin Wang (王天欣).**

 I am a Postdoctoral Research Associate at the School of Informatics, the University of Edinburgh.
-I earned my Ph.D. degree from Shanghai Jiao Tong University (SJTU) in 2025, complemented by two years of joint training at Imperial College London (2023 - 2025) under the [SJTU Zhiyuan Honors Doctorate Program](https://en.zhiyuan.sjtu.edu.cn/en/about/overview).
+I have been working with Prof. [Mahesh Marina](https://homepages.inf.ed.ac.uk/mmarina/) since October 2025.
+I earned my Ph.D. degree from Shanghai Jiao Tong University (SJTU) in September 2025, complemented by two years of joint training at Imperial College London (2023 - 2025) under the [SJTU Zhiyuan Honors Doctorate Program](https://en.zhiyuan.sjtu.edu.cn/en/about/overview).
 I was fortunate to be co-supervised by Prof. [Xudong Wang](https://scholar.google.com/citations?user=oG2PlTsAAAAJ&hl=en&oi=ao) from SJTU and Prof. [Geoffrey Ye Li](https://scholar.google.com/citations?user=d0FzG8YAAAAJ&hl=en&oi=ao) from Imperial.
 Before that, I obtained my bachelor's degree from School of Information Science and Engineering, Southeast University in 2020.

 My current research interests are AI for networking, mobile network optimization, and Open RAN.